 We set off for Siirt through the hills and the mountains, stopping only once to take a few photos of a village built in the mouth of a deep gorge.
 It was a pretty drive, and the prettiness was accentuated by the yellows, oranges and russets of the autumnal trees.
 Only as we entered the suburbs of Siirt itself did ugliness intrude.
 A dire mixture of industry, commerce and drab housing, the latter in Soviet-style apartment blocks, created a blot on the landscape, a blot exaggerated by the rain and the grey skies.

 It was still raining, but I was determined to see some of the town while Hilary enjoyed the excellent hotel amenities.
 I looked first at the lively but compact pazar, then went to the Ulu Camii to examine the interior of the prayer hall and the recently restored tapering brick minaret.
 The minaret has a square ground plan.
 Ceramic tiles set among the bricks create attractive patterns, some of the best being star-like motifs.
 Progress was slow because I was detained twice to drink tea.
 Next, I wandered into the area of old and gecekondu (built overnight) housing which ascends the hill to one side of the pazar.
-It was mostly children and women I encountered, the former playing in the increasingly wet conditions, and the latter engaged in various chores in and around their homes.
-Women were shopping, cooking bread at communal tandirs, or sweeping away the rain which threatened to enter doorways and courtyards.
-Returning to the town centre, I passed a pretty Muslim cemetery with a large tomb belonging to someone who, when alive, had obviously been highly respected.
+It was mostly children and women I encountered, the former playing in the increasingly wet conditions and the latter engaged in various chores in and around their homes.
+Other women were shopping, cooking bread at communal tandirs or sweeping away the rain which threatened to enter doorways and courtyards.
+Returning to the town centre, I passed a pretty Muslim cemetery with a large tomb belonging to someone who had obviously been highly respected when alive.

 By now quite wet, despite an anorak zipped up to my throat, I returned to the hotel and urged Hilary to come out: it was time for lunch.
 We left the hotel and, less than a minute later, were asked by a well-dressed man if he could help us.
 After I had said that we wanted to eat lunch, he led us to Ali Buryan Lokanta, a restaurant which lies along a covered alley just off Cumhuriyet Caddesi.
 We were ushered through the busy downstairs male-only dining area and up some stairs into the family room above.
 The man who had led us to the lokanta ordered our meal: three salads, ayran, and coarsely sliced and diced roast lamb.
 The roast lamb was served between two flat-breads oval in shape.
 The juices from the lamb seeped into the bottom loaf of bread making it even more tasty than would otherwise have been the case.
 The man stayed just long enough to confirm that we were delighted with the food, then left.
 We ordered tea to extend the meal.
 Imagine our embarrassment when we went downstairs to pay, but were not allowed to do so.
 Whether the man who had recommended the lokanta had paid for us, or staff were providing the meal for free, we never found out.
 But the food was sublime.
 The main course had a distinctly primitive quality to it, but the meat was outstanding in flavour and texture.